Remove Bad Reviews From Your Business Page

 Sometimes you may end up in a loop where Google will ask you to provide more reasons and evidence that support your claim.

 Google may still decide to reject your claim.
-This unfortunate scenario suggests that it’s best to have a plan B to deal with bad reviews.
+This unfortunate scenario suggests that it’s best to have a plan B to deal with bad reviews (we’ll see some strategies later in the article).

 Can you remove bad reviews from Google?